savonrb/httpi/README.md

     .post(request, adapter = nil)
     .post(url, body, adapter = nil)

+### Notice

-You can specify the adapter to use per request.
+* You can specify the adapter to use per request
-Request methods always returns an `HTTPI::Response`.
+* And request methods always return an `HTTPI::Response`

+### More control

+If you need more control over the request, you can access the HTTP client instance represented by your adapter in a block:

+    HTTPI::Client.post request do |http|
+      http.use_ssl = true  # Curb example
+    end

-#### TODO:
+### TODO:

 * Add support for HEAD, PUT and DELETE requests